Iowa State vs. Texas NCAA Football Odds, Plays and Insights | November 6, 2021

 - Texas has played eight games, with four wins against the spread.

-- Texas' games this season have hit the over on four of eight set point totals (50%).
+- Texas' games this year have gone over the total in four out of eight opportunities (50%).

-- The Longhorns have turned the ball over 10 times this season, one more turnover than the Cyclones have forced (9).
+- This season the Longhorns have turned the ball over 10 times, one more than the Cyclones' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.